jpulse-net/jpulse-framework/docs/dev/work-items.md

 -------------------------------------------------------------------------
 ## 🚧 IN_PROGRESS Work Items

-### W-075: site: create example /hello-websocket/ app
+### W-075: site: create example /hello-websocket/ app - 0.9.1
-- status: 🚧 IN_PROGRESS
+- status: ✅ COMPLETED
 - type: Feature
 - objective: create a websocket client app to teach how to create an app with realtime communication
 - see docs/dev/working/W-071-W-072-W-073-site-strategy-hello-and-vue